0nix/ggj21/twine/evidence_questioning.md

 "Are you sure we're not surveilling the wrong person, Lieutenant?"
 Sergeant Bayer asks.
 "Because this Leitzka of yours -- that you assure this investigative committee is of no importance, by the by -- is like a box of unpleasant, unrecorded surprises one after the other."

-Lieutenant Bryce keeps an uncharacteristic long silence.
-He makes some kind of face at the Sergeant, showing his yellow teeth as if he were a growling dog.
+Lieutenant Bryce makes some kind of face at the Sergeant, showing his yellow teeth as if he were a growling dog.
 "I have to admit this "Sonia" character is quite interesting, wouldn't you agree, Sergeant Bayer?"
 He says, barely above a whisper.

 "No, Lieutenant.
 You will answer my question."
 Sergeant Bayer says, firmly and with the slightest tinge of anger.
 "Is this "Sonia" somewhere in Leitzka's file that you simply elected not to share with the investigation?"